 New Glarus Woods is a 411-acre state park offering camping, hiking, picnicking and snowshoeing.
 The park also offers direct access to The Sugar River State Trail, a 23-mile, 265-acre, State Park trail surfaced with compressed limestone screenings, for bicycling, hiking, snowmobiling and, in some areas, hunting.
 Rest rooms accessible to people with disabilities are available in the group camping area.
 There is an accessible family campsite in the Lead Circle Campground, an accessible group campsite in the group camp area, and accessible picnic tables in the parks as well.
 For wildlife viewing, there is an accessible wildlife blind on the Walnut Trail.
 Please ask the park staff for assistance with any special needs you have due to mobility or health problems.
 This Wisconsin State Park is located in Green County, America's Little Switzerland at W5446 County Highway NN, New Glarus, WI 53574.

-Wisconsin Department of Natural Resources aided in the construction of several wheel chair accessible cabins at many state parks.
-Call the park you wish to attend for a Reservation Form.
+Wisconsin Department of Natural Resources (DNR) is the beneficiary of the construction of several wheel chair accessible cabins at a number of Wisconsin's State Parks.
+Call the park you wish to attend for a Reservation Form or visit Accessible Cabins for People With Disabilities.
 You may apply beginning in January of the year you wish to attend.
 Advanced reservations are strongly recommended.
 To obtain your Cabin Reservation Form for People with Disabilities, pick them up any Department of Natural Resources District Office, or contact the state park you wish to visit.
 For more information, e-mail wiparks@dnr.state.wi.us.

 Wyoming